- How many people are on each program?

 What is an early move-in program?

 Early move-in programs allow participants the option of moving their things into their dorm before move-in day.
-Students “drop and go” (leave their belongings in their residence halls) the week prior to move-in day, begin their program later that same day, and then get dropped off at their residence hall at the end of their program.
+Students “drop and go” (leave their belongings in their residence halls) the week prior to move-in day, begin their program later that same day, and then get dropped off at their residence hall at the end of their program (all early move-in trips end on Saturday, August 17, 2019).
 These programs are extremely popular and fill up quickly.
-Note that students in the Honors College, Band, Exercise Physiology Program and any other department with requirements prior to the semester are ineligible for early move-in programs.
+Note that students in the Honors College, Band, ROTC, and any other department with requirements scheduled between August 12 - 17, 2019, are ineligible for early move-in programs.

 When and where do I need to show up for my program?

-Explore, Habitat, Service, Wilderness, Service & Transfers programs begin at Outdoor Recreation Center, located within the Student Recreation Center on WVU’s Evansdale Campus ( http://studentreccenter.wvu.edu/map); drive through the parking lot until you see the large garage doors and Adventure WV flag.
+Explore, Service, Wilderness, & Transfer programs begin at Outdoor Recreation Center, located within the Student Recreation Center on WVU’s Evansdale Campus ( https://campusmap.wvu.edu/files/d/8fd60371-1823-43bd-a4f4-160d9104d3cf/campusmap-evansdale.pdf ); drive through the parking lot until you see the large garage doors and Adventure WV flag.

 How do you recommend I get to and from Morgantown?
 Is there somewhere to stay if I arrive early?